 RGB stack with adjusted amount of RGB frames.
 Background noise color is more uniform

-There are also other factors that will affect noise amount in each channel.
+There are also other factors that will affect the noise amount in each channel.
 One of them is light pollution.
-In the areas where LP is significant, noise amount in red channel will be increased, so it would be good to collect even more frames with R filter.
-Under my suburban sky I just collect 50% more subframes with R filter, than with G and B filters.
+In the areas where LP is significant, the noise amount in the red channel will be increased, so it would be good to collect even more frames with an R filter.
+Under my suburban sky, I just collect 50% more subframes with the R filter, than with the G and B filters.

-There are also some RGB astrophotography filters already balanced for specific sensor, like ZWO LRGB Optimised Filters that are designed for ASI1600 camera (QHY163M has the same sensor).
-RGB band widths are adjusted to compensate camera sensitivity in each channel.
-When you use such filters, you do not need to differentiate amount of frames in each of RGB channels.
+There are also some RGB astrophotography filters already balanced for specific sensors, like ZWO LRGB Optimised Filters that are designed for the ASI1600 camera (QHY163M has the same sensor).
+RGB bandwidths are adjusted to compensate for camera sensitivity in each channel.
+When you use such filters, you do not need to differentiate the amount of frames in each of the RGB channels.

 Clear skies!